syncfusion/ej2-react-docs/src/charts/bullet-chart/getting-started.md

 ## Ranges

-You can add a range using `BulletRangeCollectionDirective` and `BulletRangeDirective` directives of the bullet chart.
+You can add a range using `BulletRangeCollectionDirective` and `BulletRangeDirective` directives of the Bullet Chart.

 {% tab template="bullet-chart/getting-started/ranges", sourceFiles="app/**/*.tsx", compileJsx=true %}